ianbaker615/apple_music_spotify_song_link/README.md

 ### 2. Invite the Bot to Your Server

 1. In the Discord Developer Portal, go to "OAuth2" > "URL Generator"
-2. Select the following scopes:
+2. Under "Scopes", select:
    - `bot`
-3. Select the following bot permissions:
+3. Under "Bot Permissions", select:
    - Send Messages
    - Read Messages/View Channels
    - Read Message History
+4. **Integration Type**: Select "Guild Install" (for server-wide bot functionality)
-4. Copy the generated URL and open it in your browser
+5. Copy the generated URL and open it in your browser
-5. Select your server and authorize the bot
+6. Select your server and authorize the bot

 ### 3. Install and Configure the Bot